Exemption based on VAT

 To do this, we must address a prior notification to the French administration.
 Such prior notification shall include the following information:

-This prior notification must be update in case of change of this information.
-For example, to benefit from the exemption in a State not mentioned in the prior notification or vice versa, to stop applying the exemption scheme in one or more of those Member States.
+This prior notification must be update in the event of a change in this information.
+For example, to benefit from the exemption in a State not mentioned in the prior notification or vice versa, to cease applying the exemption scheme in one or more of those Member States.

 The French administration communicates to the company its individual identification number for the duty-free regime within 35 days which follow receipt of the prior notification or its update, except in specific cases (such as a suspicion of fraud or tax evasion requiring an extension of this period).